jakobrunge/tigramite/README.md

 This will install tigramite in your path.

 To use just the ParCorr and CMIsymb independence tests, only numpy and scipy are required.
-For other independence tests more packages are requires:
+For other independence tests more packages are required:

-- CMIknn: cython can optionally be used for compilation, otherwise the provided ``*.c'' file is used.
+- CMIknn: cython can optionally be used for compilation, otherwise the provided ``*.c'' file is used

-- GPDC also is based on cython, and additionally, scikit-learn is required for Gaussian Process regression.
+- GPDC: also based on cython, and additionally, scikit-learn is required for Gaussian Process regression

 - RCOT requires more work: Firstly, rpy2 is required to access R-packages.
-The requires R-packages can be installed with the script ``install_r_packages.sh''
+The required R-packages can be installed with the script ``install_r_packages.sh''

 ## User Agreement